denniswon/super-audit/packages/example-project/LIGHTHOUSE-USER-GUIDE.md

 A: No, playbooks uploaded via the shared account are public.
 Use your own API key for privacy.

 **Q: What if the shared API key runs out of credits?**
-A: SuperAudit maintainers monitor and refill as needed.
+A: MrklTree maintainers monitor and refill as needed.
 You can also use your own key.

 **Q: Can I download playbooks without uploading?**
 A: Yes!
 You can download and use any community playbook by its CID.